 And that is it.

-Now we have log statement that will help us to see what is going on and we are returning some new fields.
-We can add aggregates, or anything that SQL will allow and that is literally anything.
+Now we have a log statement that will help us to see what is going on and we are returning to some new fields.
+We can add aggregates or anything that SQL will allow and that is literally anything.

 Reaction time for maintenance issue is reduced to a minimum.
 You can always do the software change bureaucracy later - customers can't wait.